 - Proof of ownership.
-The company will also need your vehicle title which proves you are the owner of the car or cars that’s you want to ship.
+The company will also need your vehicle title, which proves you are the owner of the car or cars that you want to ship.

 - Client form.
 You will be provided a form that you need to fill out with all the necessary information.

 - Contract.
-Needless to say, a contract between you and the service provider will have to be signed.
+Needless to say, an agreement between you and the service provider will have to be signed.

 - Miscellaneous.
 Some providers may request additional documents from you.

 Pro tip: Keep all the important paperwork, along with several copies, in a single well-organized, sturdy binder to avoid losing anything while service providers ship your car.
-Bring this binder to the port with you and give the movers any documents they need.
+Bring this binder to the port with you and give the movers documents needed to travel abroad.